PaperMC/Paper/SHIT_TO_CHECK.md

 * Check DataBits foreach
 * lighting is bork (load chunk, fly away, come back, everything or parts are black)
 * chunk generation seems slow with a lot of it happening
+* Fix IDE Debug JVM Flag for new versions of minecraft